Shama-Coder7/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented SignOut
 - Updated Profile
+- BugFix: SignUp user displayName and profile picture update
+- BugFix: If the user is not logged in Redirect /browse to Login Page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback.
+- Add HardCoded values to the constants file

 - Redirect Pages
 - Fetch from TMDB Movies